ibm-cloud-docs/assistant/dialog-slots.md

 1.  **Add slot value validation**: If you want different follow-up statements to be shown based on whether the user provides the information you need in response to the initial slot prompt, you can edit the slot (by clicking the **Customize slot** ![Customize slot](images/edit-slot.png) icon) and define the follow-up statements:

-    - **Found**: Displayed after the user provides the expected information.
+    **Found**: Displayed after the user provides the expected information.

-    - **Not found**: Displayed if the information provided by the user is not understood, or is not provided in the expected format.
-If the slot is filled successfully, or the user input is understood and handled by a slot handler, then this statement is never displayed.
+    **Not found**: Displayed only if the information provided by the user is not understood, which means all of the following are true:
+      - None of the active slots in the node are filled successfully
+      - No slot handlers are understood
+      - If digressions away are enabled for the node, no top-level dialog nodes are triggered as a digression from slot filling

     For information about how to define conditions and associated actions for *Found* and *Not found* responses, see [Adding conditions to Found and Not found responses](#dialog-slots-handler-next-steps).